beckn/beckn-ui-workspace/README.md

 ## Installation and Usage

-1. **Use specific node version**: First install nvm on your local machine and then run the below commad to ensure accurate node version.
+1. **Use specific node version**: First install nvm on your local machine and then run the below command to ensure accurate node version.
 This will automatically switch the node version.

    ```bash
    nvm use